tinymce/tinymce-docs/plugins/powerpaste.md

 {{site.premiumplugin}}

-The {{site.productname}} **PowerPaste** plugin automatically cleans up content from Microsoft Word/Excel and HTML sources to ensure clean, compliant content that matches the look and feel of the site.
+The {{site.productname}} **PowerPaste** plugin automatically cleans up content from Microsoft Word, Microsoft Excel, and HTML sources to ensure clean, compliant content that matches the look and feel of the site.

-> **Note:** Due to limitations in Excel online (part of Office Live) PowerPaste does not support pasting from Excel online.
-If you paste content using Excel in Office Live you will get a plain text representation of the content.
+> **Note:** Due to limitations in Microsoft Excel online (part of Office Live) PowerPaste does not support pasting from Microsoft Excel online.
+If you paste content using Microsoft Excel in Office Live you will get a plain text representation of the content.

 ## Usage